Page posted: 10/1/03

-Behavioral support may be provided in the home or community.
-Covered services include the following:
+Behavioral support services may be provided in the home or community.

-Authorized services cannot supplant or duplicate services available through other funding sources such as Medicare, Medicaid and private insurance.
-See resources for services that should be maximized before this service.
+Behavioral support services cannot supplant or duplicate services available through other funding sources such as Medicare, Medicaid and private insurance.
+See the additional resources section for services that should be maximized before this waiver service.

-Prior to initial authorization of behavioral support services:
+Prior to initial authorization of behavioral support services, the lead agency must:

-When a person is residing in a setting where the residential provider also provides behavioral support services, the case manager must ensure there is documentation of the person's choice of behavioral support providers.
+When the person resides in a setting where the residential provider also provides behavioral support services, the lead agency must ensure there is documentation of the person's choice of behavioral support providers.

-Behavioral support service consists of three progressive staffing levels.
+Behavioral support service consists of three progressive staffing levels: waiver behavior professionals, waiver behavior analysts and waiver behavior specialists.
 More than one staffing level can be authorized.
 The following determine the level(s) of behavioral support to be authorized:

 Waiver behavior professionals

-Waiver behavior professional consultative activities may be delivered face-to-face or via remote communication, such as telephone or web.
+Waiver behavior professional consultative activities may be delivered face-to-face or via remote communication (e.g., phone, web).

 Waiver behavior analysts

-1. Oversee implementation of the person-centered, positive practice behavior support plan, which includes assessing the adequacy of the plan.
+1. Oversee implementation of the person-centered, positive-practice, individualized behavior support plan; this includes assessing the adequacy of the plan

 Waiver behavior specialists